 The company’s recently introduced NordLynx protocol for Linux, although very much a niche feature, produced download speeds of up to 780Mbps (97.5MB/s) – far faster than a non-VPN connection to the same server, making NordVPN and its command-line application perhaps the best choice for Linux users right now, although the technology is still relatively new.

 Once again, I got great consistency from its video streaming performance: I had no trouble watching region-locked content on Netflix US, BBC iPlayer, All 4 and Shudder.
+I was also able to reliably watch the US version of Disney+ from a UK account using both NordVPN’s desktop client and its browser plugins.

 Related: What is a VPN?